Jashepp/customElements-mixinPropertiesAttributes/README.md

 <example-hello name="Developer"></example-hello>
 ```

-Freely change the `name` attribute in your browser developer tools and watch the property and redered result change.
+Freely change the `name` attribute in your browser developer tools and watch the property and rendered result change.
 Also change the `name` property on the element object itself via your developer tools console and watch the attribute and rendered result change.

 ## Contributors